alexBaizeau/broccoli-i18n-precompile/README.md

 var precompiledTrans = i18nPrecompile(appTranslations);

 ```

-It will generate a precompiled js file that you can include in your index.html file
+It will generate a precompiled js file that you can include in your `index.html` file

-It is important to set wrapInEval to false;
+It is important to set wrapInEval to false.